Skip to main content

 How British Airways improved candidate quality, while responsibly reducing application volumes by 60%

-Connectr Talent Technology
+Connectr Talent Technology and British Airways

 With application volumes continuing to rise significantly, due to a tough economic environment and job market, along with powerful AI tools in the hands of candidates, employers are exploring multiple ways to respond to ever growing volumes, be that closing for applications early, raising the assessment pass marks, automated screening, to name but a few.